agoravoting/agora-api/admin/readme.txt

     cp cert.pem calist

-* eopeers to install authority packages
+* use eopeers to install authority packages

 * for an election directory, edit config.json. example value: